Get A Quote

 What Do SER and SEU Stand For?

-Service entrance (“R” for round and “U” for flat) cables bring power from the telephone pole on your street to your electrical box to supply it with enough power to fill your home.
+Service entrance (“R” for round and “U” for flat) cables bring power from the telephone pole on your street to your electrical box, supplying it with enough power to fill your home.
 The only difference is their shape.
 Flat cables have all the conductors lying next to each other, and round ones have them bundled or twisted inside the jacket.

 What Do DLO and SC Mean?

 Diesel locomotive and stage cable are single-conductor portable cord cables.
-Stage lighting cable connects high-power lighting displays for concerts, and DLO cable is for industrial applications requiring a powerfully protective cable reaching as high as 2,000 volts with a dual insulation.
+Stage lighting cable connects high-power lighting displays for concerts.
+DLO cable is for industrial applications requiring a powerfully protective cable reaching as high as 2,000 volts with a dual insulation.

 Why Choose WesBell?

-If you ever feel uncertain about these terms or what kind of wire you need, don’t hesitate to reach out to us.
+Don’t hesitate to contact us if you ever feel uncertain about these terms or what kind of wire you need.
 We have helped our clients navigate the electronics industry for over 30 years.
 While we have explained several wire acronyms in this guide, there is always so much more to learn about.

-We can also help you find the product you need for your project, cables for your welding or a wire for your car.
-If you are ever in doubt or need, pick up the phone and tell us what you are looking for.
+We can also help you find the product you need for your project, welding cables, or car wires.
+If you are ever in doubt or need something, pick up the phone and tell us what you are looking for.

 Related Posts